GameMakerHub/Catalyst/docs/index.md

 The diff of the version control will only show a couple of main project files and views - and the .gitignore file.

+The views are the "root" folders in which a new `vendor` folder has been made.
+Files in the `vendor` folder should not be tracked, because they are "external dependencies" that are being _used_ by your project.
+This also means that you should not edit files in the vendor folder.
+If you re-install, update or clone your repository, those changes will not be there.
+If you need custom functionality - write around it, extend, or better yet: update the library, and contribute to the world of open-source software :)

+Most of the files will not show up in source control as added - that is because the `.gitignore` file has been edited by Catalyst, so that those files do not show up in your repository.
+Due to GMS2's directory setup it unfortunately is not possible to ignore all vendored files on directory-level, and thus they have to be ignored file-by-file.

 ### Arguments